boschni/json-merger/README.md

 Use the `$expression` operation to calculate a value with the help of a JavaScript expression.
 The expression has access to the standard built-in JavaScript objects, the current [scope](#scopes) and optionally an `$input` variable.

+By default this operation is disabled because it allows executing untrusted code which could introduce a security risk.
+It can be enabled by setting the [`enableExpressionOperation`](#enableexpressionoperation-boolean) option.

 #### Calculate a value

 **javascript**